MarcoB46/docker_swarm_k8s_showcase/readme.md

 - server-deployment.yaml
 - server-service.yaml

+**NOTE:**The file database-secret.yaml instead has been created manually in order to overcome the incompatibility for Kompose to convert external secrets, used in the docker-stack.yaml configuration.

 in order to apply those configuration to a k8s cluster it's possible to use the following command:
 ```console
  k apply -f backend-networkpolicy.yaml,frontend-networkpolicy.yaml,database-service.yaml,server-service.yaml,frontend-service.yaml,database-deployment.yaml,server-deployment.yaml,frontend-deployment.yaml